lifeofpavs/in-put/README.md

   - GPT-3.5 Turbo (OpenAI)
 - Customizable settings for API keys and default model
 - Easy-to-use interface with a simple keyboard shortcut
+- Utilizes existing input data as context for more relevant suggestions

 ## How to Use